 Would you love to see more great architecture?
 Head to Saint Waltrude Church.
 Cross roads afterwards to visit Van Gogh House.
 This is the building where the famous Dutch painter van Gogh lived during 1879-1880.

 Learn more about Mons’ history during World War I and II at Mons Memorial Museum and combine it with a visit to St Symphorien Military Cemetery.
 Another museum that is definitely worth a visit when in Mons is the Doudou Museum.
 This museum is dedicated to the world-famous Doudou festival that is held each year over the Trinity weekend in Mons.
+You can also explore the city best by bike, with a small tour around while learning all about the places you visit and see.

 End the day with a lovely dinner at one of Mons’ many cosy restaurants, before heading back to Luxembourg City.